rivue/Gamified-Study-Tool/README.md

         )
     ✅ fix low / moderate / high vulnerabilities for npm packages in frontend (down to 8 from 26 so yay)
             - anything in dev dependencies are probably fine (vue-cli-... or vue/component...)
-            TODO USE npm audit --only=prod for this, 0 vulnerabilities = good ✅ make sure "Knowledge Map", "Lessons", and other dashboard things either actually link somewhere or are handled properly ✅ loading bars / wheels possibly (at least look into) (for course creation and for other stuff as well) ✅ added loading component to every frontend route, no matter if valid or invalid, in case routes take too long to fetch,
+    ✅ make sure "Knowledge Map", "Lessons", and other dashboard things either actually link somewhere or are handled properly ✅ loading bars / wheels possibly (at least look into) (for course creation and for other stuff as well) ✅ added loading component to every frontend route, no matter if valid or invalid, in case routes take too long to fetch,